 I did do a carnivore diet for a couple of months as an experiment, although I wasn’t strict about it.
-For a while now, I’ve been back on a diet that is ketogenic, paleo, and traditional foods.
+For a while now, I’ve been back on a diet that tends toward ketogenic, paleo, and traditional foods.
 My food sourcing is important to me with an emphasis on locally produced, seasonally available, organic, and pasture-raised.
 This means I regularly shop at the nearby farmers market.
 So, despite not being carnivore at present, I am heavily biased toward animal foods with plenty of meat and eggs, along with some dairy.
 The plant foods I eat are also almost entirely from the farmers market, in particular the fermented veggies I enjoy.
 That translates as eating a greater proportion of plant foods when available in the warm time of the year and more animal foods in winter.
 Not only is this diet extremely healthy but also highly ethical and environmentally sustainable.

 Raising animals on pasture avoids all of the problems associated with industrial agriculture and factory farming.
 It is actually a net gain for local ecosystems, the biosphere, and the human species.
 The health of the soil actually improves with pasture and atmospheric carbon is captured — indeed, grasslands draw down more carbon than do farm fields or forests.
 Run-off, erosion, and pollution are also eliminated.
 On top of that, pasture provides habitat for wildlife, as opposed to mass farming and monoculture that destroys habitat and displaces wildlife, not to mention poisons, starves and slaughters immense numbers of wildlife.
 If you’re pro-life in the broadest sense, the last thing in the world you’d want to be is vegan, as it is inherently and inevitably dependent on industrial agriculture and mass transportation.